This information provides a general overview of Ad Standards Community Panel determinations on complaints about language in advertising.

 Level of community concern

-Community concern about the portrayal of material contrary to prevailing community standards on language in advertising has been reflected in complaints to the Advertising Standards Bureau.
+Community concern about language in advertising has been reflected in complaints to Ad Standards.